 - Creativity – We are innovative and willing to try new approaches.

 - Commitment – We demonstrate quality performance and dedication.

 - Teamwork – Together we accomplish more.

 How We’ve Grown

-Today the Meals on Wheels People produces 5,000 hot, nutritious meals five days each week in a 14,000-square-foot commercial kitchen located in the heart of Multnomah Village.
-Meals are then delivered to dozens of dining centers throughout Multnomah, Washington and Clark counties where they are served at noon to older adults in center dining rooms or sent out as Meals on Wheels to frail, homebound elderly.
+Today the Meals on Wheels People produces 5,800 nutritious meals four days each week in a 14,000-square-foot commercial kitchen located in the heart of Multnomah Village.
+Meals are then delivered to dozens of dining centers throughout Multnomah, Washington, and Clark counties where they are served at noon to older adults in center dining rooms or sent out as Meals on Wheels to homebound older adults.

 Volunteers Help Make It Happen